Women's football in Sudan: Beginnings of women's football since the early 2000s

 According to a 2011 study of the relationship between religious fundamentalism and globalized societies, the fact that some Sudanese women already had started playing football since the early 2000s despite social and legal restrictions was considered a critical step for the development of an unofficial women's league.
 As part of this informal league, a first national women's team called The Challenge was created in 2006 in Khartoum.
 Different from other teams that demanded players to wear headscarves and long trousers, the players of The Challenge did not cover their heads or wear long clothes.
 At the time, all women's football clubs were not recognized, nor received support from the Sudan Football Association.
 In 2006, The Challenge played its first competitive match.
 It was captained by Sara Edward and played against a team from Sudan University that wore clothes corresponding to Islamic norms.
 As reported, the quality of play was not high and the game ended in a 2–0 win for The Challenge team.
 By 2009, there were ten senior women's teams, a school-based competition and a regional competition were established.
 Young girls informally also have been playing the game in refugee camps in the Darfur region.

 In response to a question from FIFA regarding the feasibility of creating a women's national team in 2012, the Islamic Fiqh Council issued another fatwa against the creation of a women's soccer team, deeming it an immoral act.
 The fatwa claimed that football was a men's sport and women should not participate in it, because it challenges the differences between men and women.

 Recognition in 2019

 Following the establishment of a women's league in 2019 with 21 teams from different cities under the new transitional government, the Sudan Football Association recognized and started to support women's local and national teams.
 As of 2021, Sudan's women's national team continued to lack FIFA recognition.
 By August of that year, however, it had been recognized by the Confederation of African Football (CAF) and was invited to participate in the 2021 Arab Women's Cup.

+2026 return

+The Sudan women's national under-17 football team made its international debut in June 2026 in Morocco.